LorenzoJoquino/Physics215Project_CompSensGroup/README.md

 ### General Approach

-1. Random sampling - the Nyquist Frequency condition applies to uniformly-spaced sampling.
-Random-location sampling captures both short-term \(high frequency\) and long-term \(low frequency\) behavior of the signal.
+1. Random-location sampling captures both short-term \(high frequency\) and long-term \(low frequency\) behavior of the signal.
-2. Basis Functions - Signals can be expressed as a weighted sum of cosine waves of varying frequencies.
-We solve for these weights through linear algebra with the *discrete cosine transform*.
+2. Signals can be expressed as a weighted sum of cosine waves of varying frequencies.
+We solve for these weights through linear algebra, fitting the sampled points in the *discrete cosine transform*.
 3. Code - we reference code by Steve Brunton from the book Data Driven Science and Engineering.

 ### Key Highlights